okbrown/plexserver-telegram-bot/README.md

  * `gulp develop` to start in dev mode
  * `gulp prod` to start normally

+ ###Configuration
+ * You will need to edit `plex-config/index.js` to reflect your PMS setup, e.g.your library locations and names will need to changed accordingly.
+See lines 11-14 and 28 - 42 to see how its done.
+You will need to check out http://yourPMSserverAddress:32400/library/sections to get your library number root `key`.
+Simply look for the root folder library name you created and then the object `key` above it.

  #####Thats all for now, as thats as far as I have got myself, as I still need to clean up the way telegram displays the results it gets from the PMS API.

  #####P.S: